We were never Grant Cardone fans, especially after the Grant Cardone versus Jordan Belfort saga, and we all know who was the winner then.

 What we always like to say: Aim for the Moon and at least be in the Stars. and whatever we think is terrible, could be a good start for us to improve it.
 Problems are Opportunities for us to shine.

-The Next Step – The Unbreakable Business Challenge
+The Next Step – Grant Cardone Unbreakable Business Challenge

 We are not affiliated with Grant Cardone’s upcoming Business Challenge, but we are affiliated with Peng Joon’s Sales Process.
 So the affiliate link below is what we pick from Peng Joon’s as we hope that he gets more recognition from Grant as there seems to be a small contest in his mastermind seeing Ryan Pineda and Dan Henry producing videos about Grant Cardone, and now Russell Brunson too.

 P.S.
-Even if you feel that we are on the negative side of Grant Cardone, there are lessons to be learned.
+Even if you feel that we are on the negative side of Grant Cardone, there are lessons to be learned, especially from the team he assembled.
 We have signed up.
 Have you?
+And for full transparency, we didn’t even pay the $97.